kuttaineh/vid-dl/README.md

 The following steps require you to hold down two keyboard keys at once.

 * Press, at the same time, the keyboard keys: [control] and [D]. // appends the lines (above) to to your [.zshrc file](https://search.brave.com/search?q=what+is+a+.zshrc+file&source=desktop&conversation=bae7807b9a549037e86918&summary=1).
-* Again, press: [control] and [D]. // In this context, Terminal receives [EOT](https://en.wikipedia.org/wiki/End-of-Transmission_character), not [EOF](https://en.wikipedia.org/wiki/End-of-file) as above, thus the shell session is ended.
+* Again, press: [control] and [D]. // In this context, Terminal processes your input as an [EOT](https://en.wikipedia.org/wiki/End-of-Transmission_character), not [EOF](https://en.wikipedia.org/wiki/End-of-file) as above, thus the shell session is ended.

 > Note: on some computer keyboards [control] is abbreviated [ctrl].
 - - -